conrad-mukai/sim21/README.md

 for the particular combination of betting and playing strategy.
 Hands are the number of games plus the number of splits.
 The wins, loses, and pushes are the percentage of each result for all hands.
-Blackjacks, doubles, splits, and surrenders are the percentage occurence of each event during the course of play.
+Blackjacks, doubles, splits, and surrenders are the percentage occurrence of each event during the course of play.
 Finally, outcome is the average change in a players bankroll per game.

 ## Requirements